 Because course curricula and program requirements are the same at all campuses, NYIT students can study and participate in global exchange programs offered at any NYIT campus.
-For more information on all NYIT global campuses, programs, and exchange opportunities, go to nyit.edu/visit or call 516.686.7409.
+For more information on all NYIT global campuses, programs, and exchange opportunities, go to nyit.edu/visit or email globalengagement@nyit.edu.